rehierl/node-tree-outliner/3-4-0-design-5.md

 However, the most important issue with this case is that it would add the requirement, that any section must always have at least one node.
-That is, because the section's close event could otherwise not be triggered.
+That is, because the section's close event could otherwise not be executed.
 As such, this case can not be used for a generic definition.

 Apart from that, such a definition could also be seen to be inconsistent with